-- 151) Claire and Dag are farmers who produce beef and corn.
-In a year, Claire can produce 16 tons of beef or 40 bushels of corn, while Dag can produce 5 tons of beef or 25 bushels of corn.
-The opportunity cost of producing a ton of beef is - A) 10 bushels of corn for Dag and 8 bushels of corn for Claire. - B) 5 bushels of corn for Dag and 2.5 bushels of corn for Claire. - C) 20 bushels of corn for Dag and 50 bushels of corn for Claire. - D) 36.5 days for Dag and 45.6 days for Claire.

-Topic: Parallel MyEconLab Questions, Opportunity Cost

-152) Abe can catch 10 pounds of fish an hour or pick 10 pounds of fruit.
-Z Zeb can catch 30 pounds of fish

-an hour or pick 20 pounds of fruit.
-The opportunity cost of fish is for Abe than for Zeb, and the

-opportunity cost of fruit is for Abe than for Zeb.
+153) Abe can catch 10 pounds of fish an hour or pick 10 pounds of fruit.
+Zeb can catch 30 pounds of fish an hour or pick 20 pounds of fruit.
+The opportunity cost of fish is for Abe than for Zeb, and the opportunity cost of fruit is for Abe than for Zeb.

-A) higher; lower
+A) higher, lower

-B) lower; higher
+B) lower, higher

-C) higher; higher
+C) higher, higher

-D) lower; lower
+D) lower, lower

 Answer: A

 Topic: Parallel MyEconLab Questions, Opportunity Cost

 Skill: Analytical

-Status: Previous edition, Chapter 2

-AACSB: Analytical Skills
+AACSB: Reflective thinking

 2 Using Resources Efficiently

-J ,

-1) Marginal cost is the opportunity cost

-A) that your activity imposes on someone else.
+Marginal cost is the opportunity cost A) that your activity imposes on someone else.

 B) that arises from producing one more unit of a good or service.

 C) of a good or service that exceeds its benefit.

 D) of a good or service divided by the number of units produced.

-Answer: B

-Topic: Marginal Cost

-Skill: Recognition

-Status: Previous edition, Chapter 2

-AACSB: Reflective Thinking

-2) Marginal cost is the one more unit of a good and of the good increases.

-A) opportunity cost of producing; increases as production 0
+2) Marginal cost is the one more unit of a good and of the good increases.A) opportunity cost of producing; increases as production

 B) opportunity cost of producing; decreases as production

 C) price that must be paid to consume; increases as consumption

 D) price that must be paid to consume; decreases as consumption

-Answer: A

-Topic: Marginal Cost

-Skill: Recognition

-Status: Modified 10th edition

-AACSB: Reflective Thinking

-3) Moving along a PPF , marginal cost is
+3) Moving along a PPF, marginal cost is

 A) the cost of producing the first unit of a good or service.

 B) the total cost, less the production of the other good or service.

 C) greater than the opportunity cost.

 D) equal to the opportunity cost of producing one more unit of a good or service.

 Answer: D

 Topic: Marginal Cost

 Skill: Recognition

-Status: Previous edition, Chapter 2

-AACSB: Reflective Thinking
+AACSB: Reflective thinking

-- 4) The quantity of shoes produced is measured along the horizontal axis of a PPF and the quantity of shirts is measured along the vertical axis.
+4) The quantity of shoes produced is measured along the horizontal axis of a PPF and the quantity of shirts is measured along the vertical axis.
+As you move down toward the right along

+(4) The quantity of shoes produced is measured along the horizontal axis of a TTT and the quantity of shirts is measured along the vertical axis.
 As you move down toward the right along the PPF, the marginal cost of

-- A) shoes decreases.
+(A) shoes decreases.

-- B) shoes increases.
+(B) shoes increases.

-- C) shirts increases.
+(C) shirts increases.

-- D) shoes and shirts is equal at the midpoint between the vertical and horizontal axis.
+(D) shoes and shirts is equal at the midpoint between the vertical and horizontal axis.

+(Answer: B)

-Topic: Opportunity Cost and Marginal Cost
+(D) Topic: Opportunity Cost and Marginal Cost

-- 5) Marginal cost
+5) Marginal cost

-- A) increases as more is produced.
+A) increases as more is produced.

-- B) remains constant as more is produced.
+B) remains constant as more is produced.

-- C) decreases as more is produced.
+C) decreases as more is produced.

-- D) decreases as marginal benefits decrease.
+D) decreases as marginal benefits decrease.

+Answer: A

+Topic: Marginal Cost

+Skill: Conceptual

+AACSB: Reflective thinking